Bruce Pearl: Auburn (2014–2025)

 Also during the 2022 season, Pearl signed an eight-year, $50.2 million contract extension.
 The new deal went into effect after the season and was to keep Pearl at Auburn until 2030 at a $5.4 million base salary that increases by $250,000 each year.

 In the 2024 season, Auburn was ranked 11th in the preseason AP poll, but the team would have tremendous success, securing the #1 ranking in the AP poll for 8 consecutive weeks during the season..
-Significant wins included over #4 Houston, #5 Iowa State, #12 UNC, #16 Purdue, Texas, #15 Mississippi St., #23 Georgia, #6 Tennessee, and #2 Alabama where College GameDay was being held.Pearl won his 214th game for Auburn at Texas on January 7, 2025, surpassing Joel Eaves for most wins in program history.
+Significant wins included over #4 Houston, #5 Iowa State, #12 UNC, #16 Purdue, Texas, #15 Mississippi St., #23 Georgia, #6 Tennessee, and #2 Alabama where College GameDay was being held.
+Pearl won his 214th game for Auburn at Texas on January 7, 2025, surpassing Joel Eaves for most wins in program history.
 Securing a 27-4 regular season record, the team was awarded the #1 seed in the SEC tournament.
 However, the team would be eliminated in the semi-finals by Tennessee, falling 70-65.
-Despite the early exit in the conference champtionship, the team was awarded a #1 seed in the NCAA Tournament.
+Despite the early exit in the conference championship, the team was awarded a #1 seed in the NCAA Tournament.
 The team would breeze through the first three rounds of the tournament, defeating Alabama State 83–63 in the round of 64, Creighton 82–70 in the round of 32, and Michigan 78–65 in the sweet 16.
 In the elite 8, the team would close out a close game against Michigan State 70-64 to set up a Final Four matchup with conference rival Florida.
 In a back-and-forth game that was highly contested, Auburn would fall short of victory to the eventual national champion Gators 79–73.
-Pearl ended the 2024-25 season ended with a 32–6 record.
+Pearl ended the 2024-25 season with a 32–6 record.

 On September 22, 2025, Pearl announced he was stepping down as head coach to move into an ambassador position for the university.
 He ended his 11-season head coaching tenure at Auburn with a record, the most wins by a coach in program history, three SEC regular season championships, two SEC tournament championships, and two Final Four appearances.
 He was succeeded by his son, Steven.